adambraimbridge/origami-service/README.md

 });
 ```

-The Express application will have some additional properties, added by the Origami Service module:
+The Express application will have some additional properties, added by the Origami Service module.
+These will also be added to `app.locals` so they're available in your views.

   - `app.origami.options`: The defaulted [options](#options) passed into the `origamiService` call
   - `app.origami.server`: The [HTTP Server] which was returned by `app.listen`